Clay-foundation/model/docs/clay-v0/model_finetuning.md

 to obtain final segmentation results.

-The way we measure relative performance between the finetuned and "from scratch" model variants happens through calculation of evalution metrics common for segmentation, such as Dice coefficient, Intersection over Union, F1 score, precision and recall.
+The way we measure relative performance between the finetuned and "from scratch" model variants happens through calculation of evaluation metrics common for segmentation, such as Dice coefficient, Intersection over Union, F1 score, precision and recall.